amartinm7/social-network-challenge/README.md

 - Spread your enthusiasm, explain the open position and the work to do in a enthusiastic way.
 - laugh a lot, is for free!

+# Considerations, being clear
+Taking into account the spending time to achieve the challenge, the requirements and so on, this is one approach.
+It doesn't mean that it's the real truth.
+You can implement another approaches and it will be good too.
+Everything can be improved of course, but this is point for a tech talk so be positive and get the best of it.
+Think what we can achieve in the future from here instead of criticizing the work.

 # social-network-challenge

 This service have users that can ask for friendship other users and offers an HTTP API to do so.